Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Step 1: Choose a State to Conduct Your Business

 The first step in your LLC journey is to select the state in which you’ll run your LLC.

-You can also choose a state with business-friendly laws.
-Be sure to check the extra paperwork and related fees before finalizing anything.
-Once you choose a state, educate yourself in its laws and rules and regulations to avoid missteps.
+Just make sure to check the extra paperwork, tax rules, and related fees before finalizing anything.
+Once you choose a state, educate yourself about its laws and regulations to avoid missteps.

 Step 2: Pick a Name for Your LLC